christianscheible/christianscheible.github.io/index.md

 layout: default
 ---

-I am a data science engineer at [Trusted Shops](http://www.trustedshops.de/) in Cologne, Germany.
+I am a data scientist at [StepStone](https://www.stepstone.com/) living in Cologne, Germany.
 Previously, I was a researcher at the [Institute for Natural Language Processing](http://www.ims.uni-stuttgart.de/) (IMS) at the University of Stuttgart.

-I write software that enables computers to automatically extract information from natural language using machine learning.
+I write software that enables computers to automatically extract information from natural language and other data sources using machine learning.
 I work primarily in Java or Python.

 In the past, I have worked primarily on text analysis.
 This includes semantic analysis, discourse processing, and sentiment analysis.